The-Taggart-Institute/container-essentials/2-setup/2-1_lab-virtualbox.md

 - No need for a port forwarding rule.
 You can make one, but it's just as easy to SSH into the worker machine _from_ the manager.
 SSHception!

 Don't forget to copy down the IP address of the new VM though, for future reference.

+> If you're comfortable with cloning VirtualBox VMs, make sure to do a **full clone** and not a linked clone.
+Yes, it takes more space, but in testing I found that linked clones kill the NAT Network DHCP for some reason.